Kavy1206/f1-intelligence/README.md

 # 🏎️ F1 Intelligence 2026

-A real-time Formula 1 analytics and prediction platform for the 2026 season.
+A real-time Formula 1 analytics and prediction platform for the 2026 season based on 27,326 data entries.

 ## Features
 - 📊 Live driver & constructor standings